 The epicenter of Austin is its downtown area.
 It’s where the stately Capitol building resides, marking the city’s political hub (it is the capital of Texas, after all), where office buildings, high-rise buildings, and hotels continue to open, where tourists flock and locals frequent their go-to spots.

 Downtown Austin contains multitudes within itself: the entertainment districts of Sixth and West Sixth, the residential areas of the West End and North Side, the concert venue-filled Red River, and the lovely trails along the Colorado River.
 The neighborhood even connects to other nearby locales: (South Congress, East Side, Clarksville).

-Eater presents its guide to the essential restaurants and bars of downtown Austin.
+Eater presents this guide to the essential restaurants and bars of downtown Austin.
 This means drinks and snacks at Small Victory, soup dumplings from Wu Chow, casual pan-Asian dishes from Koriente, and tacos from Veracruz All Natural and Asador.

-For the purposes of this guide, the map covers the area bordered by Martin Luther King Jr. Boulevard, I35, and North Lamar Boulevard, and excludes Rainey Street (which is covered elsewhere).
+For the purposes of this guide, the map covers the area bordered by Martin Luther King Jr. Boulevard, I-35, and North Lamar Boulevard, and excludes Rainey Street (which is covered elsewhere).
 Check out Eater Austin’s other neighborhood dining guides too.

-Health experts consider dining out to be a high-risk activity for the unvaccinated; the latest data about the delta variant indicates that it may pose a low-to-moderate risk for the vaccinated, especially in areas with substantial transmission.
+Health experts consider dining out to be a high-risk activity for the unvaccinated; it may pose a risk for the vaccinated, especially in areas with substantial COVID transmission.
 The latest CDC guidance is here; find a COVID-19 vaccination site here.Read More